or Email Us

 Dr. Durant is the father of four competitive athletes and co-authored the book, Whose Game is it Anyway?
 A Guide to Helping Your Child Get the Most from Sports.

-Dr. Elizabeth Goetter is a postdoctoral fellow in the Center for Anxiety and Traumatic Stress Disorders.
+Dr. Elizabeth Goetter is a clinical psychologist in the Center for Anxiety and Traumatic Stress Disorders.
 Dr. Goetter received her M.S. and Ph.D. from Drexel University and completed her doctoral internship at the University of California, San Diego and San Diego VA Healthcare System.

 Dr. Goetter has been trained in a variety of evidence-based assessment methods and cognitive behavioral therapies for PTSD, including Cognitive Processing Therapy and Prolonged Exposure Therapy.
-She also has extensive experience in the treatment of other anxiety disorders, including social anxiety disorder, panic disorder, and obsessive-compulsive disorder.
-Dr. Goetter’s research interests include the efficacy and dissemination of empirically supported treatments, including the use of telehealth applications (e.g., videoconference, mobile applications), as a means of increasing individuals’ access to mental health care.
-Dr. Goetter is a member of the Association for Behavioral and Cognitive Therapies (ABCT), Anxiety and Depression Association of America, and the Association for Contextual Behavioral Science (ACBS).
+She is also experienced in the treatment of other anxiety disorders, including social anxiety disorder, panic disorder, and obsessive-compulsive disorder.
+Dr. Goetter's clinical and research interests include the efficacy, dissemination, and utilization of empirically supported treatments for anxiety and traumatic stress disorders.
+Dr. Goetter is a member of the Associate for Behavioral and Cognitive Therapies (ABCT), Anxiety and Depression Association of America (ADAA), and the Associate for Contextual Behavioral Science (ACBS).

 Dr. Margaret Harvey is an Instructor in Psychology within the psychiatry department of Harvard Medical School.
 She received her doctoral degree from the California School of Professional Psychology in San Francisco, and completed a post doctoral fellowship with the Boston VA Healthcare System and Boston University School of Medicine.

 Dr. Harvey specializes in the treatment of PTSD and addictions, and is an original member of the Home Base Program clinical team.
 Her current research interests within the Home Base Program include developing and evaluating treatments for co-occurring addiction and PTSD.

 Dr. Tia Horner is a Child and Adolescent psychiatrist who has more than 15 years experience working with children and families in a variety of clinical settings.
 She has worked with under-served populations providing free care to HIV positive adolescents in Harlem, in Australia, providing care, education and consultation to remote clinics in the Western Sydney Area Health Service, and at the Germaine Lawrence Residential Treatment Facility for girls.